MichaelSchaecher/website/content/posts/the-better-way-to-take-btrfs-snapshots-on-ubuntu/index.md

 ---
-title: Btrfs Snapshots on Ubuntu the Better Way
+title: The Better Way to Take BTRFS Snapshots on Ubuntu
 date: 2023-12-22T12:03:58-07:00
 description: ""
 slug: ""